 However, Murrie only held 20% ownership of the new product.
 Therefore, while M&Ms had begun as a joint creation of Mars and Hershey, it was bought out by Mars in 1948.
 This was a loss for Hershey as the M&Ms' demand grew and curated a distinct clientele across the globe, consisting of a varied demographic including children as well as adults.

 It seemed that while opportunities had not been on Milton S. Hershey’s side in the initial years of doing business, the Hershey confectionary business covered for the failures in the past.
 In 1939, World War II broke out.
 While many businesses went bankrupt or were disturbed greatly, chocolate boomed.

 Military chocolate had been introduced since the first World War and did well as a military food item since it was packed with energy and nutrition.
 Known as Field Ration D, the chocolate was packed in the U.S. military ration.
-However, the bar was intentionally made to not be too sweet or delicious to ensure the troops would not consider it a snack nor would be tempted to eat.
+However, the bar was intentionally made to not be too sweet or delicious to ensure the troops would not consider it a snack nor would be tempted to eat it.

 During World War II, Hershey created a military chocolate bar for American troops that wouldn’t melt easily in the tropical heat, so as to last longer and provide greater utility.